Wine & Dine

 Known for their homemade burritos, El Cobre Deli inside Chevron has become a must-stop destination for travelers on their way to and from Mexico.
 Stop in and try one for yourself!

-A popular spot for locals, Harris & Smith serves up specialty coffee drinks and delicious treats until 4:00 pm daily.
+A popular spot for locals, Oasis Coffee serves up specialty coffee drinks and delicious treats until 4:00 pm daily.
 From here, you can grab a tasty cup of joe, chat with the locals and look out over the beautiful historical Ajo Plaza all in one place!
 Feeling adventurous?
 Ask about tours of the co-located Oasis Theater.

 ajo regional food partnership